wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/implement-compliance-for-microsoft-teams/includes/05-deploy-communication-compliance.md

 * **Report as misclassified**: Messages incorrectly detected as matches of compliance policies will occasionally slip through to the review process.
 You can mark these types of alerts as misclassified, submit feedback to Microsoft about the misclassification to help improve global classifiers, and automatically resolve the issue.

 * **Escalate for investigation**: In the most serious situations, you may need to share communication compliance information with other reviewers in your organization.
-Escalating a case for investigation allows you to transfer data and management of the case to Advanced eDiscovery in Microsoft 365.
+Escalating a case for investigation allows you to transfer data and management of the case to Microsoft Purview eDiscovery (Premium) in Microsoft 365.
 It allows legal teams to manage the entire legal hold notification workflow.

 * **Remove message in Teams (preview)**: Inappropriate messages may be removed from displaying in Microsoft Teams channels or personal and group chat messages.
 Inappropriate messages that are removed are replaced with a notification that the message has been removed for a policy violation.